joshuagreenslade/CSCC09/assignment/2/rubric.md

 **Comments**
 ```
 I was not sure if the backend should display the HTTP requests and responses or not so I included them anyways.
+So the console in the frontend and the backend display error messages that I generated (eg. 400, 404 errors) by doing res.status(4xx).json("...") in app.js
 ```